 Dancewave’s signature arts education program provides high-quality dance programs to NYC schools, community centers and senior centers.
 Dancewave meet your students’ needs through fully customizable programs, from one-day workshops or master classes to semester- and year-long residencies.

-- HIP HOP AS AN ACT OF RESISTENCE – FREE Program for Bronx-based youth
+- HIP HOP AS AN ACT OF RESISTENCE – FREE WEEKLY PROGRAM OPEN TO ALL

 Benefits of Bringing Dancewave to Your School or Community Center